pikvm/pikvm/docs/msd.md

         [root@pikvm ~]# kvmd-otgmsd -i 1 --set-rw=1 --set-cdrom=0 --set-image=/root/flash.img
         ```

-    4. On this step, you will be able to access the flash drive from the target host.

         !!! note
             Index `0` represents the main drive that is controlled via the Web UI and API.

+    4. On this step, you will be able to access the flash drive from the target host
+        and format the it in the usual way.

     5. View the drive state: